alexcarbo/ML_Robot_Competition_ENPH353/ThienLog.markdown

 ## April 14
 ---
 Just running the simulation for the best run today and some minor adjustments to the model are being made.
+No major changes over than adjusting values in the PID due to differences on Alex's computer and mine.
+Recorded our best run today with 100% identification all all plate.
+Some issues I ran into was one plate out of all the collected plates returning one wrong character.
+I think if I trained the model a bit more on the parking plate this might fix it.
+But for the most part 95% of the plates are properly identified coming in at different angles and not duplicating entries.

+## April 16
+---
+Cleaning up documentation in constants, capture_video, DetectPlate, and IdentifyPlate files.